davsys01/TwitterRedux/README.md

 The following **optional** features are implemented:

-- [ ] When composing, you should have a countdown in the upper right for the tweet limit.
+- [X] When composing, you should have a countdown in the upper right for the tweet limit.
-- [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
+- [X] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 - [ ] Retweeting and favoriting should increment the retweet and favorite count.
 - [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 - [ ] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
 - [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. What would be the best way to handle constants across the app (i.e. creating a specific class that holds all of them in a single place?)
+2. Image manipulation (i.e. how to make sure the profile pictures show up properly)

 ## Video Walkthrough